Is Walking Enough Exercise for Seniors?

 | 3 min read

 There are many elements that affect your health as your age.
-Choices such as what you eat and drink, what activities you partake in, smoking or dangerous behaviors, and more play a role in how you age, in addition to the types and amount of exercise you get, according to the National Institute on Aging.

-Moderate to vigorous exercise is important to maintain a level of health and fitness.
+Choices such as what you eat and drink, what activities you partake in, whether you smoke and how much alcohol you drink can play a role in how you age, according to the National Institute on Aging.
+Moderate to vigorous exercise is important to maintain health and fitness.
 What exercises or workouts count as moderate vs vigorous exercise depends on your age, your body and level of activity.

-The CDC describes moderate cardio exercises as those that raise your heart rate and breathing slightly and keep those levels elevated throughout, while still allowing you to be able to speak while exercising.
-Vigorous exercise raises your heart rate and breathing more drastically to the point where you wouldn’t be able to talk without stopping for breaths.
+The CDC describes moderate cardio exercises as those that raise your heart rate and breathing slightly and keep those levels elevated but still allow you to speak while exercising.
+Vigorous exercise raises your heart rate and breathing to the point where you wouldn’t be able to say more than a few works without slowing or stopping for breaths.

-Considering the CDC recommended activity levels for aging adults, a healthy weekly schedule or exercise plan for an older adult could include:
+A healthy weekly schedule or exercise plan for an older adult could include:

-- five days of brisk walking for 30 minutes a day
+- Five days of brisk walking for 30 minutes a day

-- one short balance exercise each morning or evening
+- One short balance exercise each morning or evening

-Exercises for Older Adults
+Exercises for older adults

-There are many ways for older adults to exercise at home that are free and available, including walking and simple balance or strength exercises.
 However, many older adults prefer to find community built around physical activity and exercise.
 Some popular examples from the National Institute on Aging that are great additions to your exercise routine include:

 - Lap swimming